Mediatrix of all graces

 Mediatrix of all graces is a title that some Christians use for the Blessed Virgin Mary; as the Mother of God, it includes the understanding that she mediates Divine Grace.
 In addition to Mediatrix, other titles are given to her in the Church: Advocate, Helper, Benefactress.
 In a papal encyclical of 8 September 1894, Pope Leo XIII said: "The recourse we have to Mary in prayer follows upon the office she continuously fills by the side of the throne of God as Mediatrix of Divine grace."

 In Mater Populi Fidelis, the Dicastery for the Doctrine of the Faith of the Catholic Church, in November 2025, declared that the use of the titles Mediatrix, Mediatrix of all graces, and Co-Redemptrix "have limits that do not favor a correct understanding of Mary’s unique place".
 The Dicastery for the Doctrine of the Faith encouraged the faithful to instead use of the title Mother of God for the Blessed Virgin Mary.

+The Marian title of "Mediatrix of law and graces" existed in Latin usage since the 8th century and had a high degree of acceptance in the 11th and 12th century.

 Meaning

-At the core of Mary’s identity as the Mediatrix of Grace lies the belief that she serves as a conduit through which Divine grace flows from God to humanity...Through her intercession, Mary invites us to open our hearts to the infinite possibilities of God’s love and mercy, embracing the fullness of life’s joys and sorrows with a spirit of trust and surrender.
+Advocates of the title argue that "at the core of Mary’s identity as the Mediatrix of Grace lies the belief that she serves as a conduit through which Divine grace flows from God to humanity."
+This is further divided into two interpretations: first, that Mary is the conduit of "objective redemption"--that is, the humanity-saving sacrifice of the Crucifixion--through giving birth to Jesus; and second, that Mary is the conduit of "subjective redemption," the distribution of the grace of objective redemption to individual.
+The latter sense is more commonly associated with the title of mediatrix.

+According to advocates of the title, all graces have their origin in Christ and are then distributed by Mary's mediation.
+Pope Leo XIII defined Mary's role as part of a "threefold course" of grace: "it is dispensed from God to Christ, from Christ to the Virgin, from the Virgin to us."